kedbin/relearn.ing/src/content/journal/entry-002.md

 ### Phase 2: The Time-Box Strategy (The Constraint)
 If you cannot trust your brain to stop, trust the clock.
 *   **For Research:** Give yourself 30 minutes to research "best vacuum cleaners."
 Buy the best one found within that window.
 The statistical likelihood of finding a significantly better option in hour #4 is lower than the value of your time lost.
-*   **For Chores:** Use the journal's "Visible Areas" insight.
-Set a timer for 20 minutes to clean the living room.
+*   **For Chores:** Using the "Visible Areas" insight from my notes, set a timer for 20 minutes to clean the living room.
 When the timer rings, you are done.
 You have captured the "Pareto" 80% of cleanliness.

 ### Phase 3: The "Sigh" Test (The Biological Signal)
 Your body often knows you have hit diminishing returns before your brain does.